 Summon Night Craft Sword Monogatari: Hajimari no Ishi introduces the ability to create arrows.
 The player can also now to play as their summon beast.

 This game provides examples of:

-- Badass Teacher: V.E,especially when she saves the main character with an absolutely badass flying kick in one of the villains.
+- Badass Teacher: V.E, especially when she saves the main character with an absolutely badass flying kick dealt to one of the villains.

-- Butt-Monkey : Velveron is a weak, useless Summoner that gets often abused by the main cast.
-Creaving for power, he lets himself be absorbed by the Evil Sword, and becomes the Final Boss !
+- Butt-Monkey : Velvoren is a weak, useless Summoner that gets often abused even by the main cast.
+Craving for power, he lets himself be absorbed by Govan's Sword, and becomes the Final Boss.

 - Canon Name: Ritchburn and Rifmonica for the male and female protagonists respectively.

-- Cool Big Sis: V.E is the sister (treated as such anyways, technically the former master's summon beast) AND master of the main characters.
+- Cool Big Sis: V.E is the sister (treated as such anyways, technically the former master's Summon Beast) AND master of the main character.

-- Fragile Speedster: Enki, the fully animal Guardian Beast.
+- Fragile Speedster: Enzi, the fully animal Guardian Beast.
 Fast, spammy, but his HP and Defense leaves something to be desired.
-The player character can be one of these in all three games by focusing on Knuckles.
+The player character can be one of these by focusing on Knuckles.